lderic/chess/README.md

 # chess
-This is a app allow two people play chess online.
+This is an app allow two people play chess online.